VertebrateResequencing/wr/.docs/bugfixes/260909-reject-multi-colon-mounts.md

       LOSE a working capability, which belongs in Changed where someone scanning for what might break them will look, and docker users get a silent wrong-mount defect fixed, which belongs in Fixed.

+- [x] Copilot review of PR #591, both findings valid and both taken.
+    - The CHANGELOG entry claimed "`wr add` and `wr mod` now refuse" a multi-colon value outright. `wr add` does NOT, when no image flag is
+      given: all 3 add routes reach `(*Job).containerMountsMessage()`, which returns "" with no image.
+Release notes that overstate a rejection are worse than none, so the entry now says exactly which command refuses
+      when: add with an image flag, mod whenever `--container_mounts` is set, and mod refusing to add an image to a job whose existing mounts have the problem.
+    - The write-up carried hard-coded `file.go:NNN` references that were already stale, because this branch has been rebased twice - onto #588 and #589, then onto #590 - and every rebase moved them.
+All 11 have been reduced to bare file names rather than re-pinned, since the next rebase would stale them again.
+Function and identifier names are what make a reference findable.